Information about plastics

 Collective term thermoplastic

 Thermoplastics are normally hard or even brittle at room temperature.
-However, when they are heated in a certain temperature range, they become soft and plastic because the loose, non-toothed molecular filaments can now move against each other more easily.
-If they are heated further, the molecular filaments flow and the thermoplastic melts.
-Above the melting temperature, thermoplastics gradually begin to decompose.
-In the presence of oxygen or open fire, the thermoplastic burns with an open flame or by charring.
+However, if they are heated within a certain temperature range, they become soft and plastic, as the loose, unconnected molecular chains can now move against each other more easily.
+When heated further, the molecular chains flow and the thermoplastic melts.
+Above the melting temperature, the thermoplastics gradually begin to decompose.
+In the presence of oxygen or open fire, the thermoplastic burns with an open flame or chars.

-Thermoplastics are the largest group of synthetic polymers (= plastics) in terms of volume.
-The four most important ones are mentioned as examples:
+Thermoplastics are the largest group of synthetic polymers (=plastics) by volume.
+The four most important are listed below:

-These four bulk plastics account for two-thirds of all plastics production.
-They surround us every day in the form of packaging, appliance housings and endless other everyday objects.
+These four commodity plastics account for two-thirds of all plastic production.
+They surround us every day in the form of packaging, appliance housings and countless other everyday objects.

 Collective term thermosets

-The collective term thermosets (before processing and cross-linking of single- or multi-component resins or powders) covers hard, no longer thermally plasticisable plastics with three-dimensional, close-meshed cross-linked molecular chains, which can essentially be divided into the following types:
+The collective term thermosets (before processing and cross-linking of single or multi-component resins or powders) covers hard, non-plasticisable plastics with three-dimensional, close-meshed, cross-linked molecular chains, which can be divided into the following main types:

-The various thermoset settings are numbered in a standardised manner under the term moulding material (FS), e.g. FS31.
+The different thermoset settings are numbered in a standardised way under the term Moulding Material (FS), e.g. FM31.

 Collective term elastomers (also synthetic rubbers and elastoplastics)

-The collective term elastomers covers soft-elastic, no longer thermally plasticisable plastics with three-dimensional, wide-meshed cross-linked molecular chains, which can essentially be divided into the following types:
+The collective term Elastomers are soft, non-plasticisable plastics with three-dimensional, wide-meshed, cross-linked molecular chains, which can be divided into the following main types:

 Collective term thermal elastomers – TPE (also elastoplastics)